TRPMAN/DevOps-1/8_Ubuntu.md

 ## Ubuntu
 Most of the commands above are written for Red Hat-based systems.
 Debian-based systems (like Ubuntu) are similar, but some commands may differ slightly.
-- add user                : adduser
+- adduser : add user
-- default editor is nano  : export EDITOR=vim
-- if you want to change
+- export EDITOR=vim : default editor is nano (if you want to change editor)
-- editor
-- manual manage package   : dpkg
+- dpkg : manual manage package
-  - --> install             : -i
+  - --> -i : install
-  - --> remove              : -r
+  - --> -r : remove
-- auto manage package     : apt install
+- apt install : auto manage package
-- auto remove package     : apt remove
+- apt remove : auto remove package
-- auto remove package cleanly  : apt purge
+- apt purge : auto remove package cleanly